 Rattlesnake Arches Trail is a 14.1 mile moderately trafficked out and back trail located near Grand Junction, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until December.
+The trail offers a number of activity options and is best used from May until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Rattlesnake Canyon provides outstanding opportunities for solitude and primitive recreation.
 Geologic features in this area includes arches, spires, windows, giant alcoves and desert patina.
 Between these canyons are pinon-juniper covered mesas which slope downward to the Colorado River.

 This trail rocks!
 I brought my little dog with me and he tried to jump on top of a rock on the trail and missed landed on his chin.

 From the Pollock Bench TH ; my track recording came out at 13.8 miles, I went up through the last arch on the trail to reach another short connector trail, to make a loop of the end instead of backtracking 2.2 miles, it is less than a mile back to the main trail.
 Took me less than 6 hours total to complete the entire trail (breaks included).
 Loved every part of it and the abundant wildlife was phenomenal.
 Did not see or hear another person today, very peaceful.
 Trail is a bit tough to follow but as long as you follow the cairns you will make out fine.
 The sandy soil, no shade, and searching for the correct way is what made it difficult for me in my opinion, drained a lot of energy.
 Overall absolutely fantastic gem of a hike with no fee, public land, go use it!!!